top of page

 What is the resolution of FireWatch aerial maps?

-Image mosaics with a 3" and 6" spatial resolution can be generated for wide areas (1 to 150+ sq miles) using full-size aircraft.
-Small UAS are then utilized over specific sites to generate orthomosaics with spatial resolution of 1 cm or less for “ground truthing” aerial maps and more detailed vegetation analysis.
+Image maps with a 3" and 6" spatial resolution can be generated for wide areas using full-size aircraft.
+Small UAS with spatial resolution of 1" to 2" may be used to generate aerial maps of very small areas.

 What is FireWatch?

-FireWatch is a service that empowers homeowners to recognize wildfire risks in their community.
-Using aerial imagery and fuel modeling, FireWatch provides a digital early warning system to residents.
+FireWatch is a service that empowers homeowners to recognize wildfire hazards in their community.
+Using aerial imagery, FireWatch provides a digital early warning system to residents.
 With this information, homeowners can evaluate and manage their own defensible space against wildfire threats.
 By working together, homeowners provide a defensible space network for the entire community.

 What is Remote Sensing?